geobreed/zettelnotes/summary/(WIKI) Motivation.md

 - Task significance - degree of effect that the job bring to other work or people
 - Autonomy - degree of independence, freedom, and discretion given to employee to do the job
-- Task feedback - degree of clear, specific, actionable, detailed information about effectiveness of employee performance
+- Task feedback - degree of clear, specific, actionable, detailed information about effectiveness of employee performance Those 5 characteristics can be combined into predictive model called motivating potential score (MPS).
+And calculating MPS = Autonomy x Feedback x ((Skill variety + Task identity + Task significance) / 3).
+So job that high in MPS has to have high Autonomy, Feedback, and one of the other 3.

+Employee recognition program focus on changing work culture to more align with core values and beliefs.
+Strategic employee recognition is the most important program not only about gifts or point, because it can affect business in a more measurable way.
+This program can also develop a more innovative environment.

+Motivation in education can bring various effect on students:
+- direct behavior to specific goals
+- increasing effort and energy
+- increasing initiation and persistence in activities
+- enhance cognitive processing
+- reinforcing chosen consequences
+- improving performance

+Teacher can't always hope for student to have their own intrinsic motivation, so teacher always have to creates situated motivation from environmental conditions.

 AGRASEKHARA ATISAKTI